-This digital trash creates digital pollution that continues to consume energy even when we have forgotten it.
-Each year the internet and its supporting systems produce 900 million tons of CO2, which’s more than the annual output of the whole Germany.
+This digital trash creates digital pollution that continues to consume energy, even when we have forgotten it’s there.
+Each year the internet (and its supporting systems) produces 900 million tons of CO2, which is more than the annual output of the whole country of Germany!

 Let’s Do It World is developing and implementing an Environmental Education Project in African communities and schools.
 Aligned with the UN Sustainable Development Goals, the program will raise awareness on environmental topics, including waste reduction and climate change.

-SEEP provides guidance, information and tools to enable communities, teachers and students at a local level to empower children and young people to play an active role in their schools, families and communities.
+SEEP provides guidance, information, and tools to enable communities, teachers, and students at a local level to empower children and young people to play an active role in their schools, families, and communities.

-This increases the vulnerability of people living in poor conditions, such as those without access to health systems, water sanitisation, and clean public spaces—leaving them exposed to danger around certain landfills.
+This increases the vulnerability of people living in poor conditions, such as those without access to health systems, water sanitization, and clean public spaces, leaving them exposed to dangers posed by landfill sites.